Axway/streams-open-docs/content/en/docs/install/customize-install.md

 description: Learn how to customize your Streams installation.
 ---

-You must use Helm parameters to customize Streams during its installation.
+You must use [Helm parameters](/docs/install/helm-parameters-reference/) to customize Streams during its installation.
 Any customization must be done before you install Helm.

+## Options to manage Helm parameters

-There are different ways to manage your custom [Helm parameters](/docs/install/helm-parameters-reference/), and the best way depends on your use case.
+You can manage your custom [Helm parameters](/docs/install/helm-parameters-reference/) in different ways, and the best way depends on your use case.
 The following are some options that you can use to customize your installation:

 * By way of a custom values file (recommended).
 * By setting a key value when running the installation or upgrade commands.